JurajZelman/airl-market-making/README.md

 This repository contains the code for the paper *Adversarial Inverse Reinforcement Learning for Market Making* (2024) [[arxiv](), [ACM]() - both will be added soon] by Juraj Zelman (Richfox Capital &  ETH Zürich), Martin Stefanik (Richfox Capital &  ETH Zürich), Moritz Weiß (ETH Zürich) and Prof. Dr. Josef Teichmann (ETH Zürich).
 The paper was published and presented at the [5th ACM International Conference on AI in Finance (ICAIF ’24)](https://ai-finance.org/).
 The links of both affiliations: [Richfox Capital](https://www.richfox.com/) and [ETH Zürich (Dept. of Mathematics)](https://math.ethz.ch/).

 The full training pipeline can be found in [`main.ipynb`](main.ipynb).
 Beforehand, see the [Installation](#installation) section below.

-We hope you will learn something new and that the project will encourage you to research reinforcement learning methods in more depth.
+We hope you will learn something new here and that this project sparks your curiosity to explore reinforcement learning methods, as well as other fields!

 ## Abstract